alonesuperman/react-native-svg-src/README.md

 ## TODO
 1. write document in Chinese
 2. add Symbol tag support
-3. rotation(rotate in transform) seems to be not support, I will have a check, and reduce unnecessary rotate
+3. rotation(rotate in transform) seems to be unsupport, I will have a check, and reduce unnecessary rotation

 ## <a name="Usage">Usage</a>
 Maybe you feel why the src is the content of svg instead of the path of static file